by Les Boden

 Now for the news.

-On July 19, the California Workers’ Compensation Insurance Rating Board (WCIRB) released a report on insurer premiums and payments that describes the recent experience of that state’s workers’ compensation insurers.
+report on insurer premiums and payments that describes the recent experience of that state’s workers’ compensation insurers.
 (Sorry, IE or Netscape only.)
 In 2004-2006, these insurers paid benefits amounting to 33%, 27%, and 37% respectively of the premiums paid to them.
 The WCIRB report reports this percentage back to 1978, and in no other year were benefits less than 50% of premiums.

 If benefits for injured workers were well under 40% of premiums, where did the rest go?
 Well, some went to processing claims (including fighting them), some went for lights, electricity, executive salaries, and so on.
 In 2006, for example, loss payments were 37% of premiums and expenses were 28% of premiums.
 So for every dollar paid for lost wages or medical care, 76 cents went to insurer expenses.
 Wow.